CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Experimental design

 where $X_i = \{x_{t,i}\}_{t=1}^T$ is generated from the linear vanilla model~\eqref{eq:var} or nonlinear vanilla model \eqref{eq:lorenz}. $\epsilon_i$ denotes a zero-mean Gaussian noise term independent of $X_i$, with variance given by $\mathrm{Var}(\epsilon_i) = \alpha \cdot \mathrm{Var}(X_i)$ for $\alpha \in \{0.4, 0.6, 0.8, 1.0, 1.2\}$.

 \textbf{Nonstationary model.} Most TSCD methods typically rest on the assumption of stationarity, namely that the underlying structural causal model remains invariant over time~\cite{gao2025meta,ahmad2024regime,huang2020causal}.
 However, real-world data often exhibit pronounced nonstationary behavior.
 Following the setting in~\cite{huang2020causal}, the form of nonstationarity we consider refers to scenarios in which the underlying causal generative process remains fixed, while the variance of the noise terms evolves smoothly over time.
-The observed data are generated as:
+A detailed description of the nonstationary data-generation mechanism is provided in Appendix~\ref{app_assumption}.
+In Appendix~\ref{app_non_coeff}, we additionally investigate a nonstationary setting where the coefficients of the linear vanilla model are allowed to vary over time.
+The main experimental conclusions presented in Section~\ref{sec:results} remain consistent regardless of the form of nonstationarity considered.